 "If I were to write a song right now, it would be a tap-dance number," said Ludovic Bource, winning the Golden Globe for Best Original Score – Motion Picture.
 The Artist had in the aggregate the most charming acceptance speeches of the night, perhaps owing to English not being the filmmakers' first language and their general appreciation for the appreciation of this love letter to old Hollywood by present-day Hollywood.

 Michelle Williams won for Best Performance by an Actress in a Motion Picture – Comedy or Musical for My Week with Marilyn.
-So was My Week with Marilyn a comedy or a musical?
+So did they declare My Week with Marilyn a comedy or a musical?
 'Cause I saw it and I didn't think it was either one (which is not damning it with a snide remark; I don't think it was intended to be).

-In his acceptance speech for bringing to life Tyrion Lannister on HBO's Game of Thrones, Peter Dinklage concluded by mentioning "a gentleman in England I'm thinking about — Martin Henderson; Google 'im."
-This ensured a snake-eating-its-own-tail Google result that had Dinklage's plea returned highest in those results; the topic also trended on Twitter, as discussed in the very first Google hit I clicked, which explains who Henderson is.
+In his acceptance speech for playing Tyrion Lannister on HBO's Game of Thrones, Peter Dinklage concluded by mentioning "a gentleman in England I'm thinking about — Martin Henderson; Google 'im."
+This ensured a snake-eating-its-own-tail Google result that had Dinklage's plea returned highest in those results; the topic also trended on Twitter, as discussed in the first Google hit I clicked, which explains who Henderson is.

 Downton Abbey and BBC America's Luther are also infamously still in the Mini-Series or Motion Picture Made for Television categories despite having run for more than one season.

-Since Midnight in Paris writer/director Woody Allen wasn't there to pick up his hardware for Best Screenplay, I'd love to have seen somebody come in with a Woody impression to accept on his behalf — Jon Stewart (not really a mimic, but he does a recognizable Woody) wasn't there, so maybe Jimmy Fallon could've pulled it off.
+Since Midnight in Paris writer/director Woody Allen wasn't there to pick up his hardware for Best Screenplay, I'd love to have seen somebody come in with a Woody impression to accept on his behalf — Jon Stewart (not really a mimic, but he does a recognizable Woody) didn't attend, so maybe Jimmy Fallon could've pulled it off.

-My own — and, I suspect, everybody else's — award for Best Presentation goes to Felicity Huffman and William H. Macy for their quick a cappella ditty.
+My own award for Best Presentation goes to Felicity Huffman and William H. Macy for their quick a cappella ditty [bad link].

-I was thrilled to see Martin Scorsese get the Best Director nod for Hugo, my favorite film of 2011 (in fact, one of my favorite films of all time), and I don't expect Globes Best Picture winners The Artist or The Descendants — one or both of which I hope to see this week — to change my mind in terms of rooting for Hugo to be crowned champion at the Oscars.
-Again, I realize that the HFPA is a small group and that the Globes aren't really a predictor of the Oscars except by chance — as opposed to the SAG awards, whose voting body overlaps with the largest segment of that of AMPAS.
+I was thrilled to see Martin Scorsese get the Best Director nod for my favorite film of 2011, Hugo, and I don't expect Globes Best Picture winners The Descendants or The Artist — both of which I hope to see in the very near future — to change my mind in terms of rooting for Hugo to be crowned champion at the Oscars.
+Again, I realize that the HFPA is a small group of journalists and that the Globes aren't really a predictor of the Oscars except by chance.
 I just think that the life of every man, woman, and child on this planet would be enriched by seeing Hugo and want the word of its magnificence spread as widely as possible.

-Perhaps the best line of the entire night came from Jean Dujardin after he won for his starring role in The Artist: "And as Douglas Fairbanks would say, ' .'"
+Perhaps the best line of the entire night came from the star of The Artist, Jean Dujardin, upon his win: "As Douglas Fairbanks would say, ' .'"

-The bleeped moment is excised from the above-linked clip of her speech, but as Streep ascended to the stage I was actually thinking that I'd love to see her go off on a profanity-laced tirade — right when, lo and behold, she said "Oh shit..." upon realizing she forgot her glasses.
+The bleeped moment is excised from the clip of her speech online, but as Streep ascended to the stage I was thinking that I'd love to see her go off on a profanity-laced tirade — right when, lo and behold, she said "Oh shit..." upon realizing she forgot her glasses.

 So that's my attempt to stick to a lightning-round approach.
-Given the amount of time and mental energy it takes to write up something relatively breezy like this (on which I've already taken notes, no less), I can't help but think that it would've been time and mental energy much better spent on any number of other things — like putting up another one of the many blogposts awaiting my attention or watching the entirety of Mildred Pierce.
+Given the amount of time and mental energy it takes to write up a relatively breezy dispatch like this, I can't help but think that it would've been time and mental energy much better spent on any number of other things — such as putting up another one of the many blogposts awaiting my attention or watching the entirety of Mildred Pierce.

-FYI: The comments section has taken a turn towards the NSFW.
-OK?
+[FYI: The comments section has taken a turn towards the NSFW.]